shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 }
 ```

-Property `name`, combined with your developer name, uniquely identifies the extension.
+Property `name`, combined with your developer name, uniquely identifies the extension: `developer.restaurants`.
 We'll use property `name` to define extensions parts too.

-Extension is now only locally available on your computer.
+Extension is now only locally available on your machine.
 We need to upload it to Shoutem so you can install it on the application.

 ```ShellSession
 $ shoutem push